NagyD/SDLPoP/doc/Readme.txt

 	* You can find the meaning of each symbol in Map_Symbols.txt.
 * stdsnd -- Use PC speaker sounds.
 * mute -- Start the game with sound off.
 (You can still enable sound with Ctrl+S.)
+* playdemo -- Make the demo level playable.
+	* You may want to use it together with options which start the demo level immediately, such as `megahit 0 playdemo` or `record 0 playdemo`.

 What keys can I use?
 -----------------------